 - [Gibran] contributed immensely to American and world literature.
 He remains one of the most renowned literary figures in American history.
 His various works of poetry and prose have become models of writing excellence for scholars and students around the world.

-The Gibran commemorative stamp will no doubt inspire bushels of Gibran-style doggerel.
+A new stamp will no doubt inspire bushels of new Gibran-style doggerel.
 One connoisseur has helped start the process with this cheery, up-to-date satire:

 Are like really super large coffee beans,